isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 /* teleport the agent to a position */ agent.teleport(targetPosition);

+/* update an agent parameter */
+agent.maxAcceleration = 4;

-/* update some parameters of the agent */ agent.updateParameters({
+/* update multiple parameters for an agent */ agent.updateParameters({
-  maxAcceleration: 4.0,
+  maxAcceleration: 2,
 });

 /* set all parameters for an agent */